craigburke/craigburke.github.io/_posts/2014-11-12-monthly-book-roundup-october.markdown

 		<p>I would have liked to have seen a little more detail (especially in the parts about Groovy and Spring Boot), but it was all well written.</p>

-		<p><strong>This book is geared more toward Spring beginners, but it served as a nice refresher for me while aquainting me more with some of newer features if the framework.</strong></p>
+		<p><strong>This book is geared more toward Spring beginners, but it served as a nice refresher for me while aquainting me more with some of newer features of the framework.</strong></p>

   </dd>